Hans Faber

 Check also this movie to see how it is done in real life.

-Note 2 – As explained at the beginning of this post, help is never far away along the Frisia Coast Trail.
+Note 2 – As explained at the beginning of this blog post, help is never far away along the Frisia Coast Trail.
 However, the other skill you need to practice, is how to communicate with the sturdy locals, if you want to receive any help at all after an injury.
 Study our post Grassland conversation carefully to learn how.

-Note 3 - For more blogposts about animals of the Frisia Coast Trail area, tap the tag 'animals'.
+Note 3 - For more blog posts about animals of the Frisia Coast Trail area, tap the tag 'animals'.

 Suggested music